Main Policy Content

 2. If the officer or agent will not wait, step aside and allow the search to proceed and then contact the administration.

-3. In the event of a warrant being presented for an immediate search and/or seizure of computer equipment and electronic files, contact the Dean’s Office as above and the Department for Information Technologies (I-Tech).
-The Head of Information Technology can be reached at 814-863-0626
+3. In the event of a warrant being presented for an immediate search and/or seizure of computer equipment and electronic files, contact the Dean’s Office as above and Libraries Strategic Technologies.
+The Head of Libraries Strategic Technologies can be reached at 814-863-0468.

 UL-AD08 – Confidentiality and Privacy of Patron Library Records